exonum/exonum-client/README.md

 All functions must include relevant unit tests.
 This applies to both of adding new features and fixing existed bugs.

+## Changelog

+Detailed changes for each release are documented in the [CHANGELOG](CHANGELOG.md) file.

 ## License